Guardians vs. Padres Player Props Betting Odds

-You can find player prop bet odds for Juan Soto, Jose Ramirez and others on the San Diego Padres and Cleveland Guardians before their matchup at 9:40 PM ET on Tuesday at PETCO Park.
+Those looking to place a player prop wager can find odds on Juan Soto, Jose Ramirez and others in the San Diego Padres-Cleveland Guardians matchup at PETCO Park on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!